caroleolivier/caroleolivier.github.io/_posts/2017-10-06-styling-react-app.md

 #### Jest and style sheets

 If you have read my [post](https://caroleolivier.github.io/blog/2017/09/26/testing-a-react-app) about testing a React application you may know that I am using [Jest](https://facebook.github.io/jest/) as test runner.
-If you want to import (S)CSS files into React components you need to make a couple of more changes else Jest can't even run your test anymore, it fails on the import of (S)CSS files.
+If you want to import (S)CSS files into React components you need to make a couple of more changes or Jest can't even run your test anymore, it fails on the import of (S)CSS files.
 <br/>
 What you need to do is described on Jest's website [here](https://facebook.github.io/jest/docs/en/webpack.html#mocking-css-modules): add a dev npm dependency to `identity-obj-proxy` and configure Jest to use it:
 ```